MicrosoftDocs/power-automate-docs/articles/desktop-flows/desktop-flow-connections.md

 > [!NOTE]
 > Connect with sign-in for attended runs is available in most of the Power Platform regions.
-> For GCCH, DOD and China regions, the feature requires the December version of Power Automate desktop app.
+> For GCCH, DOD, and China regions, the feature requires the December version of Power Automate for desktop app.
-> GCC is not supported yet.
+> Currently, GCC isn't supported.

 ### Setup the connection with sign-in